sakaiproject/sakai-release/README.md

 We previously used the maven release plugin, but that generally doesn't work out that great.
 It does a lot of these steps and would have been nice for sure.
 A lot of other people aren't fans either. http://axelfontaine.com/blog/final-nail.html

 *This guide still is a WIP.*
-Last updated for 10.1 on 08/29/2014, corrections are usually made each release.
+Last updated for 10.2 on 10/13/2014, corrections/updates are usually made each release.

 # Versioning the new version
 For this task we will leverage the maven versions plugin http://mojo.codehaus.org/versions-maven-plugin/